1o0ko/tf-kata/README.md

 * [loading saved model](./saving/load.py): Load placeholder and ouput tensor and use it for prediction.
 * [training and saving in Keras](./saving/keras_train.py): Train simple linear reggresion in Keras and save it.
 * [loading saved model in Keras](./saving/keras_load.py): Load model and use it in production.
-* [export clean graph](./saving/graph_freeze.py): Select sub-graph relevant to operations, freeze weights and export definition
+* [exporting a clean graph](./saving/graph_freeze.py): Select sub-graph relevant to operations, freeze weights and export definition
-* [load and serve frozen graph](./saving/graph_serve.py): Load the graph and serve it using Falcon API endpoint
+* [loading and serving a frozen graph](./saving/graph_serve.py): Load the graph and serve it using Falcon API endpoint